seanwarman/docker-db/README.md

-# Changes
+### Changes

-I've changed this project to have the follwing structure...
+I've changed this project to have the following structure...

 ```
 /docker-db/